jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Sustained Seismic Waves**\
 Avalanche’s Sustained Seismic Waves power gets stronger each time he uses it.
 However, if you play a new copy of Avalanche later, the super power on that copy will start over.

+## Baron Mordo (MC)
+Set: Legacy\
+**Hypnotize**\
+Baron Mordo can revert a main character back to level 1 until your next turn.
+When the effect wears off, the character goes back to whatever level and card it was before.

 ## Blob (MC)
 Set: Crossover\
 **Boing**\